Astride08/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 7-movethatfile move the file betty from /tmp/ to /tmp/my-first-directory.
 File 8-firstdelete delete the file betty in /tmp/my-first-directory.
 File 9-firstdirdeletion delete the directory my-first-directory in /tmp directory.
+File 10-back changes the working directory to the previous one.